-According to Rapini, communicating these concerns usually helps free up enough space to invite intimacy back into the relationship.
+Communicating these concerns, per Rapini, usually helps free up enough space to invite intimacy back into the relationship.
 This means there’s a need for men to speak freely without fear of upsetting their wives.
 If this seems impossible between the two of you, seeking out some professional help can help to provide a space to speak openly.

 It’s worth noting that once Rapini gets couples into the office, the goal isn’t to get them back into bed.
 “A lack of sex alone won’t kill a relationship,” she says.
 “What can kill a relationship is when other forms of intimacy stop.”